LockHouse Recovery and Risk Assessment

 Which customers can play?

 - Customers are asked on entry if they have Covid-19 symptoms.
 If any customer does, then the entire group cannot play and they will be rescheduled.
 (Refunded if they refuse, but do try hard to get them to reschedule.)

-- Customers will confirm their group comprises no more than one 2-household bubble before they play. https://www.gov.uk/guidance/working-safely-during-coronavirus-covid-19/the-visitor-economy?fbclid=IwAR3urFAB9mmwHqb2icfoyDEbQqs6Z5ZLzKzoVDfm61sgcVROSFgy2Ku7TD4
+- Customers will confirm their group comprises no more than two households or social bubbles before they play. https://www.gov.uk/guidance/working-safely-during-coronavirus-covid-19/the-visitor-economy?fbclid=IwAR3urFAB9mmwHqb2icfoyDEbQqs6Z5ZLzKzoVDfm61sgcVROSFgy2Ku7TD4

 Customer duties as guests

 - Turning up within 5 minutes of their start times.